 1. 5 Whys

-This analytic technique doesn’t require any specialised software.
+This analytic technique doesn’t require any specialized software.
 All you need to do to use it is to develop a line of cause-and-effect questions where every next ‘why?’ is based on the previous one.
-For example, the first why can be ‘why did our sales drop last month?’, our shop had a drop in traffic so the second is ‘why did our shop had a drop in traffic?’
-The point is to go deeper until you manage to get to the root of the problem through logical conclusions.
+For example, the first Question is, ‘Why did our sales drop last month?’ our shop had a drop in traffic, and the second is, ‘Why did our shop drop in traffic?’
+The point is to go deeper until you get to the root of the problem through logical conclusions.

-To use this analytic tool, you’ll need to have a good understanding of the business situation.
+To use this analytic tool, you’ll need to understand the business situation well.
 However, you can also have several people working on the same problem using this method and get different perspectives and more insight.

 2. Customer surveys

-Surveys are a tool that will allow you to gather data, which will directly point to some areas where your business needs improvements.
-You’ll need to use specialised software to process this data and use it for developing and correcting your business’ strategy.
+Surveys are a tool that will allow you to gather data, directly pointing to some areas where your business needs improvements.
+You’ll need to use specialized software to process this data and use it to develop and correct your business strategy.

-Other types of surveys you can use include asking customers for their wishes in regards to new products and services.
+Other surveys you can use include asking customers for their wishes regarding new products and services.
 You should also run studies that allow customers to offer their opinions on their purchases.

 3. A/B testing

-A/B testing is an analytic tool that allows you to compare the performance of two different variants of the same product/service/content/etc. Basically, it’s a tool that enables you to gather performance data and determine which option is the best.
-However, analysing the results further will also allow you to understand what the weaknesses are and develop improvements for the future.
+A/B testing is an analytic tool that allows you to compare the performance of two variants of the same product/service/content/etc. It’s a tool that enables you to gather performance data and determine which option is the best.
+However, further analyzing the results will allow you to understand the weaknesses and develop future improvements.

-There are dozens of A/B testing tools like A/B Tasty or Apptimize, which are incredibly versatile.
-Look for a solution that will fit your business’ needs perfectly or have one developed specifically for you.
+There are dozens of A/B testing tools, like A/B Tasty or Apptimize, which are incredibly versatile.
+Look for a solution that perfectly fits your business’s needs, or have one developed specifically for you.

 4. SWOT analysis

 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
-In essence, this analytic tool enables you to thoroughly examine external and internal factors that affect your business and identify areas that need improvements.
-It also helps you prioritise those improvements based on their relevance and expected a payoff.
+In essence, this analytic tool enables you to thoroughly examine external and internal factors affecting your business and identify areas needing improvement.
+It also helps you prioritize those improvements based on their relevance and expected payoff.
 Every company can benefit from a thorough professional SWOT analysis.